vincentgigliobianco/Machine_learning_course/README.md

 ## A course presentation in french including :
--  maths notions for linear regression, logistic regression and gradient descent
+-  maths notions for this course
-- linear regression, logistic regression, regularization and gradient descent
+- linear regression, logistic regression, gradient descent and regularization

 ## Regularized logistic regression and decision boundary